proycon/nederlab-pipeline/README.md

 * **3)** Older versions lack provenance information

+* **4)** Older DBNL versions were split, in the sense that independent titles (onzelfstandige titels), were separate documents.
+The current TEI-to-FoLiA converter no longer does this, but each independent title is clearer marked using FoLiA's submetadata mechanism.

 This pipeline itself used to be part of [PICCL](https://github.com/LanguageMachines/PICCL), but was split-off for maintainability and clarity.

 ## Installation